Find and auto-fix security vulnerabilities in GitHub Actions #

 |---|---|---|

-| CICD-SEC-01 | Insufficient Flow Control Mechanisms | improper-access-control, bot-conditions |
+| CICD-SEC-01 | Insufficient Flow Control Mechanisms | improper-access-control, bot-conditions, unsound-contains, ai-action-unrestricted-trigger |

-| CICD-SEC-02 | Inadequate Identity and Access Management | permissions, secret-exposure, unmasked-secret-exposure |
+| CICD-SEC-02 | Inadequate Identity and Access Management | permissions |

-| CICD-SEC-03 | Dependency Chain Abuse | known-vulnerable-actions, archived-uses, impostor-commit, ref-confusion |
+| CICD-SEC-03 | Dependency Chain Abuse | known-vulnerable-actions, archived-uses, impostor-commit, ref-confusion, reusable-workflow-taint |

-| CICD-SEC-04 | Poisoned Pipeline Execution (PPE) | code-injection-, envvar-injection-, envpath-injection-, untrusted-checkout-, unsound-contains |
+| CICD-SEC-04 | Poisoned Pipeline Execution (PPE) | dangerous-triggers-*, code-injection-*, envvar-injection-*, envpath-injection-*, output-clobbering-*, argument-injection-*, untrusted-checkout-*, request-forgery-*, ai-action-prompt-injection |

-| CICD-SEC-05 | Insufficient PBAC (Pipeline-Based Access Controls) | self-hosted-runners |
+| CICD-SEC-05 | Insufficient PBAC | self-hosted-runners, ai-action-excessive-tools |

-| CICD-SEC-06 | Insufficient Credential Hygiene | credentials |
+| CICD-SEC-06 | Insufficient Credential Hygiene | credentials, artipacked, secrets-in-artifacts, secret-exfiltration, secret-exposure, unmasked-secret-exposure, secrets-inherit |

-| CICD-SEC-07 | Insecure System Configuration | timeout-minutes, deprecated-commands |
+| CICD-SEC-07 | Insecure System Configuration | timeout-minutes, deprecated-commands, cache-bloat |

-| CICD-SEC-08 | Ungoverned Usage of 3rd Party Services | action-list, commit-sha, unpinned-images |
+| CICD-SEC-08 | Ungoverned Usage of 3rd Party Services | action-list, commit-sha, unpinned-images, dependabot-github-actions |

-| CICD-SEC-09 | Improper Artifact Integrity Validation | artifact-poisoning-, cache-poisoning-, artipacked |
+| CICD-SEC-09 | Improper Artifact Integrity Validation | artifact-poisoning-*, cache-poisoning-* |

 | CICD-SEC-10 | Insufficient Logging and Visibility | obfuscation |